 • The donor counselling feature provides a printable report that lists all donors flagged for counselling due to a positive TTI test outcome, selectable by venue and date range.
-The outcome and notes of the counselling session can be recorded by the donor counsellors.
+The outcome and notes of the counselling session can be recorded by the donor counsellors, including whether a donor was referred to further testing, care and treatment services.